yashclone999/yashclone999/README.md

-- 👋 Hi, I’m @yashclone999
+- 👋 Hi, I’m Yash
-- 👀 I’m interested in Deep Learning and Distributed Systems
+- 👀 I’m interested in Full stack development and Distributed Systems
-- 🌱 I’m currently working as a software engineer
+- 🌱 I’m currently pursuing an MS in CS
-- 💞️ I’m looking to collaborate on ML projects, Cool Microservices Architectures
 - 📫 How to reach me - yash98thk@gmail.com

 <!---